GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemProcessEnabling](../../stereotypes.md#SAF_SystemProcessEnabling)

-Specifies the fact that a System Process enables the operationalization of one or more System Capabilities.
+Specifies the fact that a System Process contributes to the provision of one or more System Capabilities in the field.
 ## SPSrefiningSUC
 0..1 [System Process](#System-Process) SPSrefiningSUC 1 [System Use Case](#System-Use-Case)